Just like project management tools, product roadmap tools are TRENDING nowadays.

 - What do you aim to show with the roadmap?

-Even though the many teams inside the organization use the road maps, the responsibility of creating and maintaining it belongs to the product team.
+Even though many teams inside the organization use roadmaps, the responsibility of creating and maintaining them belongs to the product team.
 In most cases, the product owner will be responsible for the task.

-Depending on the company’s size, one person, such as a product manager or several persons, can be tasked with maintaining the road map.
-In larger companies, other departments other than the product team can be involved with the road map.
+Depending on the company’s size, one person, such as a product manager or several persons, can be tasked with maintaining the roadmap.
+In larger companies, departments other than the product team can be involved with the roadmap.

 It is imperative to know how many team members will be responsible for the roadmap because, based on this information, you can choose the best tool that fits you.

-Road maps can be utilized to demonstrate several things.
-Every What is SaaS?
-SaaS is the abbreviation of Software as a Service, and refers to a software licensing model based on user subscription with monthly or annually payments.
-The model… company uses road maps for different purposes.
+Roadmaps can be utilized to demonstrate several things.
+Every SaaS company uses roadmaps for different purposes.
 While some roadmaps are prepared meticulously with a very high detail level, some are just only showing the planned steps for the product.

-In the end, it’s all about deciding: What is the goal of the product road map?
+In the end, it’s all about deciding: What is the goal of the product roadmap?
 How is it going to benefit the organization?
-Is it going to be a depository for your product to team to dump their ideas, or is going to be a way of communicating with the stakeholders to show them what to expect?
+Is it going to be a depository for your product team to dump their ideas, or is it going to be a way of communicating with the stakeholders to show them what to expect?

 Once you know the purpose of your roadmap, you can choose the best-suited tool for your goals.

-The product teams mostly use the product road map, but other teams can benefit from it as well.
-In some organizations, every department has access to a road map.
-Some are even taking a one step further and allowing their customers to access their road map.
+The product teams mostly use the product roadmap, but other teams can benefit from it as well.
+In some organizations, every department has access to a roadmap.
+Some are even taking one step further and allowing their customers to access their roadmap.